openid/fapi/fapi-2_0-attacker-model.md

 execution attacks on authorization servers are neither prevented by nor accounted for in the attacker model.
 As another example, when a user is using a compromised browser and operating system, the security of the user is hard to uphold.
-Phishing-resistant credentials, for example, may help in this case, but are outside of the area defined by FAPI 2.0, as described next.
+Phishing-resistant credentials, for example, can help in this case, but are outside of the area defined by FAPI 2.0, as described next.

 ## Secrets

 The security assessment assumes that secrets are created such that attackers cannot guess them - e.g., nonces and secret keys.
-Weak random number generators, for example, may lead to secrets that are guessable by attackers and therefore to vulnerabilities.
+Weak random number generators, for example, can lead to secrets that are guessable by attackers and therefore to vulnerabilities.

 ## System boundaries